-Our Art and Design curriculum reflects the need to stimulate pupils’ creativity and extend their artistic capabilities across a range of skills (painting, drawing, collaging, printing and textiles).
+Our Art and Design curriculum reflects the need to stimulate pupils’ creativity and extend their artistic capabilities across a range of skills (painting, drawing, collaging, printing, 3D form and textiles).
 The curriculum is clearly planned and organised to ensure skill progression across year groups.
 We introduce pupils to a range of artists’ works, increasing their understanding of artistic techniques and helping them to develop opinions about art.
 This will help them to develop their own artistic taste and style.
 It is an expectation at Woodridge that all children will go on a trip to an art gallery at least once in their school career.

 Art and Design are taught in a one week block once a term so that pupils can become fully immersed in their artistic unit and build knowledge and understanding clearly and quickly.
 As much as we can, we make links between art and other topics to heighten the relevance of art in the world and to put art into context.
 Pupils use a range of artistic resources across the school to practice a variety of artistic techniques.

 We have a strong belief that children should learn about the work of diverse artists so that they can learn about artistic styles associated with that particular artist and the wider movement they may be a part of.
 This means that all classes will have at least one lesson learning about their artist, having the chance to look at their works of art.
 This means that by Years 5 and 6, pupils can answer more complex questions linking art to the wider world.